nqzero/PUPL/PUPL-FAQ.md

 what are the goals of this license ?
  - provide end users and ISVs with predictable future costs
- - provide the developer with income
+ - provide the developer with income if the software is widely used
  - encourage development of useable software, vs tools that will drive support-based income